-- ISP Settings: Specify the telephone number, account name (username), and password that you use to connect to your ISP. - Dial Out Schedule: This entry sets up the times you want the CN9000/CN9600/CN9950 to dial out over the ISP connection. - Every provides a list of fixed times from every hour to every four hours. - If you select Every two hours (for example), the CN9000/ CN9600/CN9950 will start dialing out every two hours beginning at 00:00. - If you do not want the CN9000/CN9600/CN9950 to dial out on a fixed schedule, select Never from the list.
+- ISP Settings: Specify the telephone number, account name (username), and password that you use to connect to your ISP. - Dial Out Schedule: This entry sets up the times you want the CN9600 to dial out over the ISP connection. - Every provides a list of fixed times from every hour to every four hours. - If you select Every two hours (for example), the CN9600 will start dialing out every two hours beginning at 00:00. - If you do not want the CN9600 to dial out on a fixed schedule, select Never from the list.

 - Daily at will dial out once a day at a specified time.
 Use the hh:mm format to specify the time. - PPP online time specifies how long you want the ISP connection to last before terminating the session and hanging up the modem.
-A setting of zero means it is always online. - Emergency Dial Out: If the CN9000/CN9600/CN9950 gets disconnected from the network, or the network goes down, this function puts the switch online via the ISP dial up connection. - If you choose PPP stays online until network recovery, the PPP connection to the ISP will last until the network comes back or the switch reconnects to it. - If you choose PPP online time, the connection to the ISP will terminate after the specified time.
-A setting of zero means it is always online. - Dial Out Mail Configuration: This section provides email notification of problems that occur on the devices connected to the CN9000/CN9600/ CN9950's ports.
+A setting of zero means it is always online. - Emergency Dial Out: If the CN9600 gets disconnected from the network, or the network goes down, this function puts the switch online via the ISP dial up connection. - If you choose PPP stays online until network recovery, the PPP connection to the ISP will last until the network comes back up or the switch reconnects to it. - If you choose PPP online time, the connection to the ISP will terminate after the specified time.
+A setting of zero means it is always online. - Dial Out Mail Configuration: This section provides email notification of problems that occur on the devices connected to the CN9600's ports.